 Possible workarounds if the crash occurred in the hotspot compiler thread.

-If the fatal error log indicates that the crash occurred in a compiler thread, then it is possible (but not always the case) that you have encountered a compiler bug.
-Similarly, if the crash is in compiled code then it is possible that the compiler has generated incorrect code.
+If the fatal error log indicates that the crash occurred in a compiler thread, then it is possible (but not always the case) that you encountered a compiler bug.
+Similarly, if the crash is in compiled code, then it is possible that the compiler generated incorrect code.

-In case of the HotSpot Client VM (
+In the case of the HotSpot Client VM (

 -client option), the compiler thread appears in the error log as

-Since JDK 7u5 release, the HotSpot compiler is ignored by default.
-A command line option is available to simulate the old behavior, which is useful when multiple methods have been excluded.
+Since the JDK 7u5 release, the HotSpot compiler is ignored by default.
+A command-line option is available to simulate the old behavior, which is useful when multiple methods were excluded.
 See notable bug fixes in JDK 7u5.

 .hotspot_compile file, see

-The following example shows a fragment of an error log for a compiler bug that was encountered and fixed during the development.
-The log file shows that the HotSpot Server VM is used and the crash occurred in
+The following example shows a fragment of an error log for a compiler bug that was encountered and fixed during development.
+The log file shows that the HotSpot Server VM is used, and the crash occurred in